Table of contents

 A budget is important as it displays how the government in power intends to manage the country's finances, support economic growth, and fund public services, while also demonstrating how they intend to keep debt under control.

-No, there will not be a full Budget in March 2025.
+No, there was not be a full Budget in March 2025.

-Instead, Chancellor Rachel Reeves will deliver a Spring Statement (also called the Spring Forecast) on 26 March 2025.
+Instead, Chancellor Rachel Reeves delivered a Spring Statement (also called the Spring Forecast) on 26 March 2025.
+The next full Budget will be the Autumn Budget, expected in October or November, 2025.

 Will ISA allowance increase in 2025?